 Interlibrary Loan: "A service that allows you to borrow materials from other non-George Mason University Libraries.
 Use this service when you cannot get a book through Document Delivery or the WRLC Request (Consortial Loan).

 Microform: "A reduced sized photographic reproduction of printed information on a reel to reel film (microfilm) or film cards (microfiche) or opaque pages that can be read with a microform reader/printer."

 Periodical or Serial: "An information source published in multiple parts at regular intervals.
 Journals, magazines, and newspapers are also called periodicals or serials."

-TextSelect: Textbooks are on 2-hour reserve in the Fenwick Library, Fairfax Campus, except for courses held on the Arlington or Science and Technology Campuses.
+TextSelect: Textbooks are on 2-hour reserve in the Fenwick Library, Fairfax Campus, except for courses held on the Mason Square or Science and Technology Campuses.
 Students can locate TextSelect textbooks in the Mason Catalog.

 WRLC Request or Constorial Loan: A service that allows you to borrow materials from the Washington Research Library Consortium Libraries (nine research libraries in Washington, DC).
 Print materials are sent to your preferred George Mason University Library location.

 Authentication: "A security process that typically employs usernames and passwords to validate the identity of users before allowing them access to certain information."